 Do you remember the 5.8 magnitude earthquake on August 23, 2011?
 It was centered about 38 miles northwest of Richmond in Louisa County.
 It was felt as far north as Quebec and south as Atlanta, Georgia.
 Damage was reported as far north as Brooklyn, New York, and Louisa County had an estimated $80.6 million in damages, with $63.8 million from damage to public school buildings and $14.7 million from damage to homes.
 A standard homeowners’ policy will not cover earthquake damage.
 Unless you have specific earthquake coverage, you are responsible for all costs to repair, rebuild or replace homes, and personal property.

 Grocery store in Mineral, VA, 2011

 If you experience an earthquake in your Virginia home, you and your family's safety is the most important thing.
 There are things you can do to prepare your home to make it safer during an earthquake.
-There are also things you can do to stay safe during one.
-Be sure to check your home after an earthquake for needed repairs, especially concerning potentially dangerous issues with your utilities such as gas and electric.
+There are also things you can do to protect your family during one.
+Be sure to check your home after an earthquake for needed repairs, especially concerning potentially dangerous utilities such as gas and electricity.

 Find out more about earthquakes in Virginia by visiting Virginia's Geology and Mineral Resource and stay safe!